 - Try to start the car and then let it run for 10 minutes

 - Turn off the car and disconnect the jump starter

-- Start your car again (if it doesn’t start, repeat process but allow the car to idle for longer)
+- Start your car again (if it doesn’t start, repeat the process but allow the car to idle for longer)

 It’s very much the same process as you would do to jump start a car with leads.
 The only difference is that you don’t need another car to connect the leads to because you can simply use the jump starter pack.

 After you’ve managed to jump start your car, it’s recommended that you use a car battery charger to fully recharge it.
-This will hopefully avoid the need to jump start your car again next time you go to drive it.
+This will hopefully avoid the need to jump start your car again the next time you go to drive it.
 If you haven’t used a charger before, we wrote an in-depth guide on how to charge a car battery.

-However, if you have an electrical drain, it’s worthwhile trying to find the cause because frequent jump starting of your car isn’t good for the car’s electricals and it’s also time consuming when you simply just want to go somewhere in the car.
+However, if you have an electrical drain, it’s worthwhile trying to find the cause because frequent jump starting of your car isn’t good for the car’s electricals and it’s also time-consuming when you simply just want to go somewhere in the car.
 The battery may also be on its way out, which means you may need to purchase a new battery for your car.